How to Install John the Ripper on all platforms

 $ sudo rpm -ivh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm

-Next, you need to add a few more recommended extra repositories on both RHEL versions.
+Next, you need to add a few more recommended extra repositories to both RHEL versions.

 $ sudo subscription-manager repos --enable "rhel-*-optional-rpms" --enable "rhel-*-extras-rpms"